clinch/find-devs/README.md

 Todo
 ----

-- Add support for Oauth or Basic Authentication to avoid extremely low rate limits.
+- ~~add support for Oauth or Basic Authentication to avoid extremely low rate limits.~~